amrelmeslimany/my-portfolio/README.md

 # My Portfolio
-<p>This repo for displaying my projects in html css javascript </p>
-**You can visit my another github [amrelmeslimany-portfolio](https://github.com/amrelmeslimany-portfolio)**
+This repo for displaying my projects in html css javascript **You can visit my another github [amrelmeslimany-portfolio](https://github.com/amrelmeslimany-portfolio)**
 ---
 ## Skills in this project